HL7/home-lab-report/input/pagecontent/StructureDefinition-Observation-at-home-in-vitro-test-result-intro.md

 The following elements are expected to be constrained to use case specific value sets:
 * Observation.code - value set containing the use case specific test types
 * Observation.value - value set containing the use case specific test results
+* For Multiplex Assay tests that serve as a single test to diagnose infection caused by multiple viruses (e.g. CDC Flu SC2 Multiplex Assay for SARS-CoV-2, influenza A, and/or influenza B viruses):
+** Observation.component.code - value set containing the use case specific test types ** Observation.component.value -  value set containing the use case specific test results